maverickactuary/1actuary/content/4delivering/index.md

 ### Stage 4

 **In the old world** you're a year or more in.
 The build is going slowly.
-You've gone back to the first reinsurer, who now say "no" &mdash; but this is no time for turning back.
+You've gone back to the first reinsurer, who now say "no".
+But this is no time for turning back.

 **In the new world** month four is about to start and you need to decide how you move forward at speed.
 Your protection expert suggests that the launch will take at most 9 months: a year from start to finish.
 You can spend more money, confident in the return.